rexfordessilfie/zod-factory/README.md

 ```

 ## Codegen from Custom Validation Rules Format
 This "custom-format" is a basic format I came up with for defining validation rules that can be translated to zod.
-It is not fully featured, but is a POC for code generation from other validation rule definition formats.
-This format is very experimental.
+It is not fully featured, but is a POC for code generation from other validation rule definition formats to work on in the future (such as OpenAPI schemas, and Google's Protobufs)!

+One interesting feature from OpenAPI it explores for the moment is named references to other schemas defined in the file, to allow using predefined schema within zod `object`'s and `array`'s for example.

 To run playground codegen script on some custom-format definitions, run:
 ```bash